lalamove/challenge/backend.md

 # Software Engineer Challenge (Backend)

+# Task

-Build an API to calculate shortest driving path to visit all specified locations, starting from the first in the list.
+Build an API to calculate shortest driving path and estimated driving time to visit all specified locations, starting from the first in the list.
+Note that we expect shortest **driving** distance (and expected travel time), you may want to use (Google Maps API)[https://developers.google.com/maps/]

+General requirements:
+ - `README.md` must be provided
+ - Solution should run in Docker container(s). `DOCKERFILE` and `docker-compose.yml` must be provided
+ - Server must be horisonataly scalable

 Implement following endpoints:

 - [POST `/route`: Submit start point and drop-off locations](#submit-start-point-and-drop-off-locations)
 - [GET `/route/<TOKEN>`: Get shortest driving route](#get-shortest-driving-route)

-#### Submit start point and drop-off locations
+### Submit start point and drop-off locations

 Method:
  - `POST`